Indiana University

 Fernando Mendoza

-Quarterback Fernando Mendoza from the University of Indiana was announced as the 91st winner of the Heisman Memorial Trophy during ABC’s 2025 Heisman Trophy Ceremony Presented by Nissan on Saturday (Dec.
+Quarterback Fernando Mendoza from Indiana University was announced as the 91st winner of the Heisman Memorial Trophy during ABC’s 2025 Heisman Trophy Ceremony Presented by Nissan on Saturday (Dec.
 13).

 Mendoza received 2,362 points, including 643 first-place votes, well ahead of the rest of the field in a convincing win.
 A redshirt junior, Mendoza is Indiana’s first Heisman winner.
 The Hoosiers’ previous highest finisher was 1989 runner-up Anthony Thompson.